Course Outline

 - Causes of performance problems.

-- Packet loss.
+- Packet loss analysis.

-- Bandwidth issues: A layered approach to measurement.
+- Bandwidth issues: Layered approach to measurement.

-- Latency: Assessing end-to-end latency and visualization.
+- Latency: Assessing and visualizing end-to-end latency.

 - Lab exercises.

-(Wireshark) command-line tools:
+- (Wireshark) command-line tools:

 - tshark (terminal-based Wireshark), dumpcap, rawshark, tcpdump.